 “DGMN creates natural connectivity between advertising and in-store purchases for a frictionless customer journey,” said Fox.
 “With the right priorities for individual retail audiences, brands and consumers gain a smoother experience and a more customized path to purchase.”

 Partnering with CPGs to provide insights no one else has

-With the ability to reach more than 90% of active Dollar General customers through paid media, DGMN enables advertisers to build awareness and drive purchase consideration online and in person for some of the world’s largest, most beloved brands.
+With the ability to reach 100% of active Dollar General customers through paid media, DGMN enables advertisers to build awareness and drive purchase consideration online and in person for some of the world’s largest, most beloved brands.